Ahmed-Aatwan/notes_app/README.md

 A colorful and responsive note-taking app built with Flutter.
 Users can add, delete, and search through personal notes.
 All data is stored locally using Hive for persistence.

 Features

-Create and delete notes
+-Create and delete notes

-Local storage with Hive
+-Local storage with Hive

-Search functionality
+-Search functionality

-Color-coded cards and responsive layout
+-Color-coded cards and responsive layout

 Screenshots